bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

     }
 ```

-The `else` statement will always come at the end of an if-else `if` chain, and will act as a default.
+The `else` statement will always come at the end of an `if/else if` chain, and will act as a default.
 If none of the expressions returned `true`, the `else` code block will be run no matter what.
 If any of the previous `if` or `else if` expressions are `true`, the `else` statement code block will not be run.

 ```javascript
     if (false) {